Equality & diversity

 Further details as to how these are currently being implemented can be found in our Student Action Plan 2022.23

 Closely linked to our equality work is our work on accessibility which includes our Accessibility Plan.
 This plan aims to increase the extent to which pupils with a disability can participate in the curriculum, improve the physical environment of the school to enable disabled students to take better advantage of education, benefits, facilities and services provided and improve the availability of accessibility information for disabled students and parents.
+A copy of our latest Accessibility Plan can be found here.

 You can find a copy of our Equality & Diversity Policy here which shows how we comply with the Public Sector Equality Duty.